 The facility master plans identify the public facilities to serve the forecasted development.
 Results of the master plan studies specify the sizes of facilities to serve the demand and represent a preliminary design level of accuracy.
 Opinions of probable construction cost are conceptual and are based upon information available at the time of preparation.

 Appurtenant facilities have been accounted for within the unit prices.
 Opinions of probable cost are based upon current cost data for similar construction in the region, contractors, and suppliers.
-Opinions of cost are referenced to one ENRCCI (need index number) as of , 2012.
-Costs will be adjusted for inflation based on changes in the ENRCCI.
+Opinions of cost are referenced to the July 2012 ENRCCI.

 Estimates of environmental review cost have been included in the cost of administering the PFIP.